Riemannian Anosov extension and applications: Preliminaries

 for every periodic orbit $\gamma$.
 Then there exists $u\in C^{r_-}(M)$ such that $Xu=\beta$, where $X$ is the generator for the geodesic flow. \end{theorem}

+Recall that $r_-=r$ if $r$ is not an integer and $r_-=r-1+\textup{Lip}$ when $r$ is an integer.
 We will use the following criterion, due to Eberlein, for establishing the Anosov property of geodesic flows.
 Another proof of this criterion was given Ruggiero \cite{R07} following an idea of M\'{a}n\~{e}.

-\begin{theorem}[\cite{E73}, see also~\cite{R07}] Let $\phi_t$ be a geodesic flow on a manifold without conjugate points.
+\begin{theorem}[ \cite{E73}, see also~\cite{R07}] Let $\phi_t$ be a geodesic flow on a closed Riemannian manifold without conjugate points.
 Then $\phi_t$ is Anosov if and only if all nonzero perpendicular Jacobi fields are unbounded. \end{theorem}

-When $\Lambda\neq M$, the following result lets us extend the hyperbolic structure to a neighborhood of $\Lambda$. \begin{lemma}[\cite{HPPS70}] Let $\Lambda$ be a $\lambda$-hyperbolic set.
-Then for any $\eps>0$ there exists an open neighborhood $\mathcal V_\eps$ of $\Lambda$ and extensions $E^s$ and $E^u$ of the stable and unstable subbundles to $\mathcal V_\eps$ with the following properties: \begin{enumerate} \item Local invariance: if an orbit segment $[y, \phi^t(y)]\subset \mathcal V_\eps$ then, $d\phi_t(y)E^s(y)=E^s(\phi_t(y))$ and $d\phi_t(y)E^u(y)=E^u(\phi_t(y))$ \item Hyperbolicity: if an orbit segment $[y, \phi^t(y)]\subset \mathcal V_\eps$ then
+When $\Lambda\neq M$, the following result lets us extend the hyperbolic structure to a neighborhood of $\Lambda$. \begin{lemma}[ \cite{HPPS70}] Let $\Lambda$ be a $\lambda$-hyperbolic set.
+Then for any $\eps\in (0,\lambda)$, there exists an open neighborhood $\mathcal V_\eps$ of $\Lambda$ and extensions $E^s$ and $E^u$ of the stable and unstable subbundles to $\mathcal V_\eps$ with the following properties: \begin{enumerate} \item Local invariance: if an orbit segment $[y, \phi^t(y)]\subset \mathcal V_\eps$ then, $d\phi_t(y)E^s(y)=E^s(\phi_t(y))$ and $d\phi_t(y)E^u(y)=E^u(\phi_t(y))$ \item Hyperbolicity: if an orbit segment $[y, \phi^t(y)]\subset \mathcal V_\eps$ then

 \end{enumerate} \end{lemma}